tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/deploymentmanager/index.md

 Deployment Manager enables you to use safe deployment practices when deploying your service across many regions.

 Azure Deployment Manager is in public preview.
-To use Azure Deployment Manager, complete the [sign-up form](https://aka.ms/admsignup).
+To learn how to sign up for the preview and use Azure Deployment Manager, see [Enable safe deployment practices with Azure Deployment Manager](/azure/azure-resource-manager/deployment-manager-overview/).
+For a tutorial, see [Use Azure Deployment Manager with Resource Manager templates](/azure/azure-resource-manager/deployment-manager-tutorial/).

 ## REST operation groups